mdpletcher/SLR_random_forest_pletcher/README.md

 The BUFKIT data was extracted from the Alta BUFKIT locaton.

 ## Notes
-* Because the model was trained on 12-h snowfall observations, we recommend using 1-h predictor variables integrated over 12-h time periods or 12-h mean predictor variables as features for this model.
+* The model was trained using 12-h snowfall and liquid precipitaton equivalent observations, but we typically apply it using 1-h predictor variables to produce high-frequency SLR and snowfall forecasts, although it can be applied at lower temporal frequencies.
-* While this model can be used to predict SLR in any snow climate, it may produce skewed predictions when applied to regions with different snow climatologies (i.e., regions that experience winter storms that feature warm air aloft).
-CLN is a very cold site and its predictions take that into account.
+* While this model can be used to predict SLR in any snow climate, it may produce skewed predictions when applied to regions with different snow climatologies (e.g., regions that experience winter storms that feature warm air aloft).

+## Acknowledgments
+* The research done to develop this model would not have been possible without Alta Ski Area and the hard work of Alta's ski patrol.
+We also acknowledge [scikit-learn](https://doi.org/10.48550/arXiv.1201.0490) and the availability of the ERA5 reanalysis for algorithm testing and development.

 Questions?
-Email me at michael.pletcher@utah.edu
+Email me at michael.pletcher@utah.ed